96liuzhixin/DFRobot_VoiceRecorder/README.md

 # DFRobot_VoiceRecorder
-The recording module can record 10 sounds, 100 seconds each, which can be controlled by IIC and manually.
+The recording module can record 10 sounds, 100 seconds each, which can be controlled by I2C and manually.

 ## DFRobot_VoiceRecorder
 ---------------------------------------------------------